Mohenish007/BikeCare-Landing-Page/README.md

 # BikeCare-Landing-Page
-This website is live at bikecare.netlify.app
+This website is live at https://bikecare.netlify.app/